Huawei Watch GT 2 Pro review: a slab of smart sophistication

 2. Wireless charging makes life easier

 Unlike most wearable makers, Huawei has ditched proprietary charging and added Qi wireless charging to the Watch GT 2 Pro.
-Sure, it ships with a charging base, but you don’t have to use it.
+Sure, it ships with a charging base (its white and rather cheap looking) but you don’t have to use it.
 Place the watch on a wireless charger, or on the back of a compatible phone, including the P40 Pro or Samsung Galaxy Note 20 Ultra, and it’ll go from zero to 100 in around half an hour.